 I, for one, do not like working on my hands and knees for hours, nor do I like reaching uncomfortably to the middle of a raised bed while tottering on the edge.
 Well, jeez, I’m getting old and cranky.
 So I decided to build a covered greenhouse that solves all the problems I could think of easily and cheaply … well, kind’a cheaply.
 It’s a cold frame because the earth remains about 52 degrees and there is a lot of earth under this little shelter.
+It is a hot frame because you could fill the bottom of the trench with green cow manure if you don’t mind walking in it a bit.
+It’s subterranean — largely.
 Aquapini and Walipini Open Source Hub.
 As part of One Community’s four-phase strategy and global change methodology, our Phase II food infrastructure is an open source project-launch blueprinting of 6 structures that will represent 3 different aquapini and walipini designs.

 These 6 structures will be a part of our botanical garden model and will produce a diversity of delicious and nutritious food far beyond anything found in a typical grocery store.
-This open source hub includes the following sections: This underground greenhouse worth € 280 allows you to have food all year long.
+This open source hub includes the following sections: RELATED PAGES (Click icons for complete pages) A walipini is an in-ground food production structure.
+This underground greenhouse worth € 280 allows you to have food all year long.
 Au cours des dernières années, nous avons observé que la technologie agricole évoluait à pas de géant comme avec les fermes verticales et les fermes à énergie solaire.

 How to build it?
 First of all you have to choose a place that is sunny all year long, and the excavation needs to be at least 1 meter deep.
 The walls have to be tilted in order to be able to support the roof without collapsing, and be oriented from the East toward the West.
-The northerly wall of the greenhouse has to be taller than the one oriented toward the south, because that is how during winter it will be able to capture all the sun’s heat, and during summer the sun light will be reflected.
-The roof needs to be tilted at 39 degrees, from the north toward the south.
 I-uv.
 Managing the Hoophouse for Year Round Production.
 Please read and agree to the following terms.